Further particulars of offers

 - To enable students to plan for the cost of a university education, the University provides applicants with information on tuition fees and other known mandatory charges for the full duration of a degree programme before an offer is made.

 - The University reviews its fees and charges annually and communicates this information to all students.
-The University’s fee setting process leads to the publication of a list of approved fees for all cohorts by the end of October for the coming academic year and indicative tuition fees for the following three academic years: Tuition fees 2015-2016 to 2017-2018.
+The University’s fee setting process leads to the publication of a list of approved fees for all cohorts in September for the coming academic year.

-- Tuition fees for some cohorts of student are regulated by external bodies to the University; in such cases the University follows guidelines published by these external bodies. *
+- Tuition fees for some cohorts of student are regulated by external (non-University) bodies; in such cases the University follows guidelines published by these external bodies.

 - Where fees change for registered students during the course of a degree programme the published fee cap will be applied.
 For students who are caught between systems or fee increases due to leave, the University will apply a policy of no detriment.